Looking for personalized video software? Here are my top 7 picks for 2024

 Additionally, think about where you’re willing to compromise to save a few bucks.
 Then categorize features by using the following framework:

-Pirsonal is more of a drag and drop solution, but it offers so much more than just a way to create personalized videos.
-It’s a solid option for those who are less tech-savvy, but it also implies your team wants an advanced way to measure video performance and create more holistic personalized campaigns across several channels.
+Pirsonal is more of a drag-and-drop solution, but it offers so much more than just a way to create personalized videos.
+It’s a solid option for those who are less tech-savvy.

 Shotstack is purely technical.
 Their capabilities are quite solid but their template creation is not that simple.